zgjq73/Reinforcement-Learning-Dissertation/README.md

 Training metrics were logged live throughout each run using Weights & Biases , which allowed experiments to be monitored as they progressed and any issues to be identified early.
 All figures presented in this chapter were exported directly from the W&B project dashboard.

-## Appendix - Initial Preliminary experiment - motivation for Acrobot Pivot
+## Appendix - Preliminary GRPO experiment - motivation for Pivot to Acrobot
 ### RLVR Linear congruences report

 The logged experiment for the finetuning test experiment was recorded on Wandb website.